Parametric Auto Insurance Explained: How It Works & Is It Right for You?

 What is parametric auto insurance in simple terms?

-Is parametric auto insurance available for regular drivers in the U.S. in 2026?
+Is parametric auto insurance available for regular drivers in the U.S.?

 What is "basis risk" in parametric insurance, and should I be worried?

 Basis risk is the possibility that your parametric payout doesn't match your actual financial loss.
-For example, if a hail event triggers a $1,500 payout but your car sustains $3,000 in damage, you have a $1,500 gap.
+If a hail event triggers a $1,500 payout but your car sustains $3,000 in damage, you have a $1,500 gap.
 Conversely, you could receive more than your actual loss.
 Basis risk is the primary trade-off you accept in exchange for speed and simplicity.
-Choosing policies with hyper-local, sensor-based triggers reduces this risk considerably compared to older, regionally based index models.
+Choosing policies with hyper-local, sensor-based triggers and multi-trigger structures reduces this risk considerably compared to older, regionally-based index models.

 Can parametric insurance replace my regular car insurance?